Recipes, people, places and things we love — every month. Head to Substack to support our work. Visit Later

 Published August 31 2023

-We will never say it enough, in a Western world, we have to buy less clothing.
-And that doesn’t mean we have to feel helpless, stop loving fashion.
+We will never say it enough: in the Western world, we have to buy less clothing.
+And that doesn’t mean we have to feel helpless.
+Stop loving fashion.
 I learned early on that fashion is foremost about style and not about how many garments you have piling up in your wardrobe.
 Style is something of creativity, self-expression, and how you make it your own.
-Style is not related to brands or trends, and you don’t improve your style by buying more but by learning more, exposing yourself to and feeding your soul with exceptional references.
+Style is not related to brands or trends, and you don’t improve your style by buying more but by learning more, feeding your soul with exceptional references and collecting images.
 And a bit of introspection.
 The way you wear your clothes is an utterance of who you are, feel, want or not want to be.
 For me, that is what makes some people stand out more than others.
 So when you feel you are hitting a wall with your wardrobe, it is not necessarily because you need more clothes but more that you need new ideas and challenge your imagination.
-And from there, it comes back to the wardrobe and to style your closet.
+And from there, it comes back to your wardrobe, and to style your closet.

-Despite being French, born in the self-proclaimed land of Fashion, my biggest influence is coming from the States.
-I watched Sex and the City over and over, and Carrie’s vision—Patrica Field's trully, way of doing fashion struck me forever.
-The mix of high-end and affordable, thrifted pieces, colours, and materials that all together make you stand out of the crowd without caring about trends.
-My other influences are definitively cultural, the eternal Yves Saint Laurent, its perfect smoking; Balenciaga, Spain, bright colours; Italy’s classic chic garments; Impressionism art.
+My biggest fashion influence is coming from the States.
+I watched Sex and the City over and over, and Carrie’s vision—Patrica Field truly, her way of doing fashion struck me forever.
+A mix of high-end and affordable, thrifted pieces, colours, and materials that all together make you stand out of the crowd without caring about trends.
+My other influences are definitively cultural: the eternal Yves Saint Laurent, its perfect smoking; Balenciaga, Spain, bright colours; Italy’s classic chic garments; Impressionism art.
 Then Garance Dore’s blog, featuring inspiring people like Emmanuelle Alt, stripping away the fuss to keep the essentials.
 Later on, came the importance of quality material, good stitching and cutting, and how it makes all the difference.
-Polyester will never look and feel as good as wool or cotton.
+Polyester will never look, and feel as good as wool or cotton.
 The truth is, despite my love for Fashion, I seriously paid attention to second-hand only a couple of years ago, going away from fast fashion and its unsustainable business model and from fashion over-consumption.

-As I did for the last “Style your closed”, I picked garments that are easy to find in your personal wardrobe to style outfits, like boots, oversized coats, jeans and sweaters.
-This time around, I preferred to associate pieces of neutral tones with occasional colourful or bright garments for a touch of brightness.
+As I did for the last “Style your closet”, I picked garments that are easy to find in your personal wardrobe to style outfits, like boots, oversized coats, jeans and sweaters.
+My three words structure this Winter edition; therefore, you’ll find high-waisted pants, cropped and slouchy crewnecks, oversized coats, good quality garments and natural fibres.
+This time, my words are more precise; I associate pieces of neutral tones with occasional coloured or patterned clothes for that touch of playfulness I aspire to with my clothing.
 Winter is the season of early night and cold, and I feel in need of a bright energy vibe to balance the low light.
-It also digs into more creativity,
+It also digs into more creativity and tights back into my early influence from Patricia Field (super toned down, though!).

 7 simple but stylish winter outfits with 10 garments from my closet